How To Diagnose PTSD and Treatment

 PTSD consists of a series of symptoms that arise from a traumatic event which occurs in one’s life.

-We mostly hear of Treating PTSD as a result of our military service men and women who are returning from war and combat.
-It is quite common for soldiers to live in a chaotic environment for a period of time and then have difficulty assimilating back to their “normal” lives upon returning home.
+We mostly hear about PTSD treatment for service members returning from war and combat.
+It is common for soldiers to live in chaos for a while and then struggle to return to normal life at home.

 This disorder is not only for soldiers returning from war.
 If you are the victim of a crime, especially a violent crime, you may be experiencing some of these symptoms.